Guest post by Dr. Lester Edwin J. Ruiz

 There is no sign that Joseph was a “believer” in the resurrection.
-So his actions may be understood appropriately as arising only out of a respect, not only for the tradition of “the Day of Preparation,” but also for the life of Jesus, a Jewish rabbi—now ended.
+So his actions may be understood appropriately as arising only out of respect, not only for the tradition of “the Day of Preparation,” but also for the life of Jesus, a Jewish rabbi—now ended.

 There is no sign either that Joseph was a man with the kind of power that could have stopped the Council and Rome from going down the pathway of crucifying Jesus.
-He certainly had no power to fight the angry, disillusioned crowds that shouted “Crucify him!”
+He certainly had no power to fight the angry, disillusioned crowds that shouted, “Crucify him!”

 However, Joseph of Arimathea, as Kay Northcutt points out, had some influence, in having the lifeless body of Jesus taken down from the cross, given the briefest of care—but care nonetheless—and laid in an empty, some say unused tomb, before the Sabbath commenced, in order that it could be properly cared for, once the Sabbath was over.

-Joseph of Arimathea was not powerful enough to prevent the crucifixion of Jesus; but he had the influence to take Jesus’ body off the cross.
+Joseph of Arimathea was not powerful enough to prevent the crucifixion of Jesus, but he had the influence to take Jesus’ body off the cross.

 My friends, there is a lesson here for many of us who are not unlike Joseph of Arimathea.

-But, my friends, some of us, if not all of us, have some influence in taking lifeless bodies off of crosses—especially unjust crosses; or, if God’s grace allows, to keep them from mounting undeserved crosses, or take them down before death arrives.
+But, my friends, some of us, if not all of us, have some influence in taking lifeless bodies off of crosses—especially unjust crosses; or, if God’s grace allows, to keep them from mounting undeserved crosses or take them down before death arrives.

 Today, after seeing a little more suffering and a little less success in overcoming that suffering, I am less certain of the promise of the “empty tomb.”

-And while I know in my heart of hearts that hope remains the soul of that empty tomb, I am inspired more by the witness from a distance of the women in the life of Jesus; and, inspired by the testimony of Joseph of Arimathea, who did not find himself at the mouth of the empty tomb, who did not claim the promises of the resurrection, but who, without hesitation, boldly asked the powerful of his day, to respect, care for, protect the memory of human life.
+And while I know in my heart of hearts that hope remains in the soul of that empty tomb, I am inspired more by the witness from a distance of the women in the life of Jesus; and inspired by the testimony of Joseph of Arimathea, who did not find himself at the mouth of the empty tomb, who did not claim the promises of the resurrection, but who, without hesitation, boldly asked the powerful of his day, to respect, care for, protect the memory of human life.
 And, who, while not having the power to prevent the crucifixion, had the influence to take the crucified from the cross.

-Perhaps, this “influence” is God’s gift of power for those of us who, like the women in Jesus’ life, and Joseph of Arimathea, heed the call to be witnesses for God today–and not the bearers of God’s life in the world.
+Perhaps, this “influence” is God’s gift of power for those of us who, like the women in Jesus’ life and Joseph of Arimathea, heed the call to be witnesses for God today–and not the bearers of God’s life in the world.